isbrycee/T-Mamba/README.md

 More experiments are running 🔥

+We are conducting more experiments and analysis on 3D CBCT and 2D X-ray images, and will update the whole manuscript. 🏃‍♂️

+The code, pre-trained weights, and datasets will be fully available.

 Currently, our T-Mamba supports 2D & 3D vision tasks.
 Welcome to try it for improving your model's performance.

 Coming soon...